Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift

 To quantify the effect on the constraints on $f_{\rm NL}$ of the assumptions related to the fiducial galaxy bias evolution, we recomputed the joint constraints on $f_{\rm NL}$ including all observables changing the baseline assumptions.
-The tests included the assumption of an underlying bias redshift evolution following $\alpha = 0$ as measured in P24, and the use of a different bias evolution such as the eBOSS model by L17.
-Furthermore, to test whether the tensions on $b_0$ and $\alpha$ between observables caused by non-linear scales modeling have an impact on the final results, we also consider a case in which we vary two pairs of the $b_0$ and $\alpha$ parameters, one for $C_\ell^{gg}$ and $C_\ell^{\kappa g}$ and another for $C_\ell^{zz}$ and $C_\ell^{\kappa z}$, such that the non-linear physics are parametrized in an effective bias for each field.
-The results of these tests are listed in Tab.~\ref{tab:testbz}.
-For the P24 and L17 bias models, instead of varying the $b_0$ and $\alpha$ parameters, we fit two amplitude parameters $A_1$ and $A_2$ for each redshift bin.
-For all the tests, we obtained compatible results with almost no shift in the measured $f_{\rm NL}$ and similar confidence intervals.
-We concluded from these checks that our result is robust against the fiducial assumptions on the $b(z)$ evolution model.
-In particular, for the test with two pairs of bias parameters, we find $f_{\rm NL} = -6_{-14}^{+15}$, a similar errorbar to the baseline case ($f_{\rm NL} = -3 \pm 14)$, and the values of each $b_0$ and $\alpha$ are compatible with those of the baseline cases for $C_\ell^{\rm gg} + C_\ell^{\kappa g}$ and $C_\ell^{\rm zz} + C_\ell^{\kappa z}$ reported in Tab.~\ref{tab:results}.
-This shows that our constraints on $f_{\rm NL}$ are stable when the shift on the $b_0$ and $\alpha$ parameters is reduced or eliminated, and therefore our results are not artificially enhanced by the tension between observables on the bias parameters.
+The tests included the assumption of an underlying bias redshift evolution following $\alpha = 0$, as measured in P24, and the use of a different bias evolution such as the eBOSS model by L17.
+Furthermore, to test whether the tensions on $b_0$ and $\alpha$ between observables caused by nonlinear scales modeling impact the final results, we also considered a case in which we varied two pairs of the $b_0$ and $\alpha$ parameters, one for $C_\ell^{gg}$ and $C_\ell^{\kappa g}$ and another for $C_\ell^{zz}$ and $C_\ell^{\kappa z}$, in order that the nonlinear physics would be parameterized in an effective bias for each field.
+The results of these tests are listed in Table~\ref{tab:testbz}.
+For the P24 and L17 bias models, rather than varying $b_0$ and $\alpha$, we fit two amplitude parameters $A_1$ and $A_2$ for each redshift bin.
+For all the tests, we obtain compatible results with almost no shift in the measured $f_{\rm NL}$ and similar confidence intervals.
+We conclude that our result is robust against the fiducial assumptions on the $b(z)$ evolution model.
+In particular, for the test with two pairs of bias parameters, we find $f_{\rm NL} = -6_{-14}^{+15}$, a similar error bar to the baseline case ($f_{\rm NL} = -3 \pm 14)$.
+The values of each $b_0$ and $\alpha$ are compatible with those of the baseline cases for $C_\ell^{\rm gg} + C_\ell^{\kappa g}$ and $C_\ell^{\rm zz} + C_\ell^{\kappa z}$ reported in Table~\ref{tab:results}.
+This shows that our constraints on $f_{\rm NL}$ are stable when the shift in the $b_0$ and $\alpha$ parameters is reduced or eliminated.
+Thus, our results are not artificially enhanced by the tension between observables on the bias parameters.
 We show the constraints on the parameters assuming two separate bias parameterizations in Fig.~\ref{fig:fnl2b}.